 Support Through Pre-clinical & Clinical Trials

 Over the last 10 years the introduction of immune therapies, which includes immuno-oncology, has greatly increased the need for custom anti-idiotypic antibody production.
 These therapies have changed the landscape of clinical trials and the drug pipeline.
 Over 500 monoclonal antibody targets have been investigated.
 The timeline from concept to clinic is now only one year.
-One out of 4 monoclonal therapies is receiving FDA approval, where one out of 8 small molecules receives the same result.
+One out of 4 monoclonal therapies are receiving FDA approval, where one out of 8 small molecules receive the same result.

 Monoclonal Lead Generation and Discovery